 - Meet people and get into conversations!
 You’ll be amongst an awesome and friendly community.
 Everyone is there to learn and exchange ideas so be curious, open to be inspired and generous with your experience.
-If you want some pointers on how to network like a rockstar, check out “How I Stopped Sucking at Networking” by the awesome Pam Ross.
+If you want some pointers on how to network like a rock star, check out “How I Stopped Sucking at Networking” by the awesome Pam Ross.

 - Make connections that last!
 Use the conference as a conversation starter so hand out and collect business cards.
 Taking notes on the cards after each chat helps to recall the conversations when you later connect properly.

 - Check Twitter and tweet.
 Be part of the conversation, see what is happening and learn from all the other sessions you cannot attend.
-You can bookmark interesting articles and like the tweets you find interesting to recap afterwards! @HRtechConf
+You can bookmark interesting articles and like the tweets you find interesting to recap afterward! @HRtechConf

-- Don’t forget food!
+- Don’t forget the food!
 You’re out and about, talking and learning.
 Comes time for after drinks, you don’t want to ravish on finger food looking like you’ve never eaten in your life before.
 Sounds funny now but I will spot you and point you out 😉

-- Oh and did I mention to have fun?!
+- Oh, and did I mention to have fun?!
 You’re going to meet some awesome people with a shared interest.
 Engage on the human level and enjoy yourself 🙂

 - Take some time to digest the days.
 Jot down your thinking as well as todos and goals that came up to make your learnings actionable.
-The conference might be over but the hard work to implement learnings begins afterwards.
+The conference might be over but the hard work to implement learnings begins afterward.

 - Follow up as soon as you can with those that left an impact on you.
 Connect on LinkedIn, email, Snapchat or whatever works for you 🙂

 Hope this helps and you will have an awesome time at the HR Tech conference!
-I lam certainly very much looking forward to spending time with this amazing community as well as learn about HR trends, case studies and latest innovations to help make work a better place.
-We don’t have a booth but I’ll be running around so if you’d like to connect, drop me a line via email@example.com or @linjonas on Twitter.
+I am certainly very much looking forward to spending time with this amazing community as well as learn about HR trends, case studies, and latest innovations to help make work a better place.
+We don’t have a booth but I’ll be running around so if you’d like to connect, drop me a line via firstname.lastname@example.org or @linjonas on Twitter.